 My 28 years of experience include working for T.V and theatre, London Fashion week, Boots, No. 7, London Graduate week at St Martins college, The Royal Opera House, Loaded magazine, Marks and Spencer, Vision Express, Looks magazine, City Lights magazine, Snowboard UK magazine, Nottingham Playhouse, Sanatogen Gold, Arena magazine and Michiko Moshino and of course for Bobbi Brown.
 13 of those years I have spent building up my business from nothing and I am very proud of my achievements to date.

-Wedding make-up artist of the year –
+Wedding make-up artist of the year, The Wedding Industry awards –

 I was also twice a finalist for Make-up specialist of the year for the prestigious Professional Beauty awards in 2011 and 2013, also National finalist for Best wedding make-up artist 2016 for The Wedding Industry awards.
 I am also Beauty editor for The Lincolnshire Journal magazine which I write a monthly column for.